Marc Rzatkowski

-Marc Rzatkowski (born 2 March 1990) is a German professional footballer who plays as an attacking midfielder for 2.
-Bundesliga club Arminia Bielefeld.
+Marc Rzatkowski (born 2 March 1990) is a German professional footballer who plays as an attacking midfielder.

 Career

 VfL Bochum

 Rzatkowski was born in Bochum, West Germany.
 In his early youth, Rzatkowski played for the Bochum east district team SV Langendreer 04.
 In 1998, he started playing for the VfL Bochum youth team until 2009.
 Rzatkowski then signed a contract for VfL Bochum II in 2009.
 Only one year later he signed his first contract as a professional with the VfL Bochum.
 His first game as a professional player was on the seventh match day (2 October 2010) against Greuther Fürth.
 He came into the game as a substitute for Roman Prokoph (67th minute).
 In his second match he made his first appearance in the starting squad and scored the third goal (80th minute) in a 3–0 victory against SC Paderborn during the home match on 26 November 2010.
 He also played against Union Berlin and VfL Osnabrück in his first season with the first team.